peterbono/ux-seo-audit-agent/README.md

 ## ✨ Features

 - **Combined UX & SEO audit** – collects on‑page content, accessibility and
   performance metrics in one report.
+The lightweight analyser extracts titles, meta descriptions, headings, links, images and alt text and measures response time and page weight.
+It also detects canonical tags, robots meta, Open Graph metadata, structured data, responsive viewport settings and ARIA attributes for accessibility.
+These extra signals go beyond a simple GPT prompt to provide concrete data for improvement【600788209180035†L501-L540】【600788209180035†L553-L599】.
 - **Competitor benchmarking** – specify one or more competitor URLs to compare scores and identify differentiators.
 - **Automated workflow** – runs headlessly via command line and can be